-From the architect.
+Text description provided by the architects.
 The idea of designing a project in the south lead us to imagine the great roofs of the Colona warehouses.
 Made of rusted zinc, their strong presence builds a dialogue with the distant geography, with the ability to hold an image between the historic of our architectural heritage, and the beauty of a rugged terrain.
 Thus, this relationship sets a characteristic heritage landscape.

 From the idea or capacity of these structures to make evident a new landscape, we considered as a first point (almost a bit rushed), a project that could embody this responsibility from afar, avoiding an obvious conformation of home, hotel, or warehouse.
 We got closer to the contemporary idea of a clearly horizontal artifact.
 A black roof long enough to suggest a dialogue with the distant geography, a new profile, which as a plinth, would support the image of three volcanoes.